Summary: in this tutorial, you’ll learn about the Python ternary operator and how to use it to make your code more concise.

 Code language: Python (python)

-However, Python doesn’t support this ternary operator syntax.
+However, Python doesn’t support this kind of ternary operator syntax.

 The following program uses the ternary operator instead of the if